 If you’re not feeling okay

 Coronavirus is having a huge impact on our daily lives.
 The uncertainty and change can take its toll on our mental wellbeing.
-There are many different types of support available in Stockport to help if you or someone you know is feeling anxious, stressed, low or not okay.
-Visit the Stockport Council website for more information.
+Support is available in Stockport to help you, or someone you know who is feeling anxious, stressed, low or not okay.

 Supporting your recovery from coronavirus

-If you’ve had coronavirus it’s understandable that you’ll want to get back to normal as quickly as possible but it can take time.
+If you’ve had coronavirus you’ll want to get back to normal as quickly as possible, but it can take time.

-Your COVID Recovery is a NHS website that helps you to:
+Your COVID Recovery is an NHS website that helps you to:

 - understand what's happened